 The situation of the Left Front and the Congress

 In the 2019 Lok Sabha elections, the Left Front did not win a single parliamentary seat.
-Also, except the Jadavpur constituency, it lost all its deposits in all its seats.
-The Congress, which is its alliance partner, did not fare well too and managed to get only two seats.
-In the upcoming 2021 elections, the two parties have again joined hands, and this time, it’s not just about the electoral victory, but also about maintaining their relevance in the state.
+Also, except the Jadavpur constituency, it lost all its deposits in all the seats.
+The Indian National Congress, which is its alliance partner, did not fare well as well and managed to get two seats only.
+In the upcoming 2021 assembly elections, the two parties have again joined hands, and this time, it’s not just about the electoral victory, but also about maintaining their relevance in the state.

 The Left Front, which used to be a major party in the state and ruled for decades, is now seeing an existential crisis.
 Their first aim is to retain themselves as the main opposition party of West Bengal.
 Mamata Banerjee’s thumping victory in the 2011 elections marked the end of the Left rule in West Bengal.
 In the 2016 Assembly Elections, Trinamool Congress had a landslide victory, whereas the BJP got only two seats.
 But now, the BJP is emerging as the main opposition to TMC, which should be a matter of concern for the Left Front which is losing ground.
 In an article by The Quint, CPI(M) leader Shatarup Ghosh said, “Of course the BJP is our main opposition—not just in West Bengal but also nationally.
 They are ideologically and politically completely opposed to us.
 But that being said, we are not ready to give an inch to Mamata Banerjee either.
 The TMC needs to go, but they can’t be replaced by the BJP.
 That is our position”.
 The Left also alleges that TMC violence against them increased especially after 2016.
 “At this point, because we couldn’t function in full strength, there was a void in the space of the opposition.
 The BJP came in at that point and said that they’re running the centre, have CBI, ED and other machinery and can help fight the TMC in a way that the Left can’t.
 Those who wanted to vote against TMC, therefore, naturally went to them”, he adds.